 ![]() Early in 2015 I visited our client at home in Bramhall, Cheshire.
 We sat around the kitchen table to discuss our clients wishes for their home and what they needed for their project.
 Now a completed extension, this blog is a review of what we achieved with this project in a small space on a tight budget.
 "I needed some professional drawings for a small extension to my kitchen and advice on building regs, etc. I had a rough plan with my initial ideas and someone to build it but needed some more accurate plans that my builder could build from.
 The house is 300 years old so nothing is straight!" ![]() The planned extension was small needing to fit in a lot of functionality.
 The brief included:

-As this was a small project, not requiring planning permission, of traditional build and our client had a competent builder in place, it was possible for the project to progress with only our sketch design.
-The client and builder made all decisions on detailed design, although we were available should our support be required during construction.
-Building regulations were dealt with on notice by the builder. ![]() Although the space was limited we managed to create:
+This was a small project, not requiring planning permission, of traditional build and our client had a competent builder in place.
+So they decided to progress the project based only on my sketch design.
+The client and builder made all decisions on detailed design, although I was available should my support be required during construction.
+Building regulations were dealt with on notice by the builder.
+Although the space was limited we managed to create:

 |